-2022 2021
+2023 2022

 Note £m £m

-Interest on lease liabilities (2.9) (2.6)
+Interest on lease liabilities (2.7) (2.9)

-Variable lease payments not included in the measurement of lease liabilities (4.5) (8.2)
+Variable lease payments not included in the measurement of lease liabilities (4.3) (4.5)

-Expenses relating to short-term leases (i) (3.9) (0.6)
+Expenses relating to short-term leases (i) (2.2) (3.9)

 (i) This charge relates to leases for plant and equipment which are considered short-term.
-Future commitments relating to the portfolio of short-term leases are not expected to be materially different from the expense charged in the year.
+Future commitments relating to the portfolio of short-term leases entered into for the next financial year are not expected to be materially different from the expense charged in the current year.